 Gateway may remove a respondent from Gateway's education program or activity on an emergency basis.
-To do so, Gateway undertakes an individualized safety and risk analysis to determine if the respondent poses an imminent and serious threat to the health or safety of a complainant or any students, employees, or other persons arising from the allegations of discrimination, and provides the respondent with notice and an opportunity to challenge the decision immediately following the removal.
+To do so, Gateway undertakes an individualized safety and risk analysis and determines that the respondent poses an imminent and serious threat to the health or safety of a complainant or any students, employees, or other persons arising from the allegations of discrimination, and provides the respondent with notice and an opportunity to challenge the decision immediately following the removal.
 The challenge should be emailed to the Director of Compliance at compliance@gtc.edu within five (5) business days of the notice of removal and will be evaluated and decided by an official not involved in the decision to make the emergency removal.
+Students facing emergency removal and who challenge such a removal have a right to a hearing under provision #26 of this procedure.